-Cinthya is the Associate Dean for Research and Learning Services at Oklahoma State University where she provides administrative leadership for the library’s academic liaison program as well as services for undergraduate and graduate students and community outreach.
-Previously, she was Head of Teaching and Learning Services at the University of Maryland where she was in charge of the spaces, services, and programming offered by the Terrapin Learning Commons in addition to coordinating the libraries’ First Year instruction program.
+Cinthya is the University Librarian and Director of the Auraria Library at University of Colorado Denver.
+Previously, she was the Associate Dean for Research and Learning Services at Oklahoma State University where she provides administrative leadership for the library’s academic liaison program as well as services for undergraduate and graduate students and community outreach.
+Other past work includes Head of Teaching and Learning Services at the University of Maryland where she was in charge of the spaces, services, and programming offered by the Terrapin Learning Commons in addition to coordinating the libraries’ First Year instruction program.

 John Klima (Editor)

 John is the Assistant Director of the Waukesha Public Library where one of his many hats is maintaining, upgrading, and innovating technology within the library.
 John edited and published the Hugo Award-winning genre zine Electric Velocipede from 2001 to 2013.
 The magazine was also a four-time nominee for the World Fantasy Award and its stories were placed on the Sturgeon and Tiptree Honor Lists.
 Additionally, he’s edited four critically acclaimed anthologies: Logorrhea, Happily Ever After, Glitter & Mayhem, and The Best of Electric Velocipede.
 When he is not conquering the world of indexing, John writes short stories and novels while wrangling the schedules of two kids who won’t stop growing.